Graph Coloring Algorithms

 So basically, the Gibbs Sampling is transferred to a Graph Coloring problem, which is, how to separate a graph into groups, with the neighors are exclusive.

-After I finished evaluation, I will update this post 🙂
+After I finished an evaluation, I will update this post 🙂

 This is the learning notes of A Comparison of Parallel Graph Coloring Algorithms (Reference).